 Once you have planned and collected your hardware, you can set it up.
-First, install your displays and place your sources.
-Then connect your displays to your output modules and your sources to your input modules.
+First, install your displays and place any static sources.
+Connect your displays to your output modules and your sources to your input modules, and connect cables to your input modules for any dynamic sources, for example, laptops belonging to presenters.